Updating a storm door can be a simple project. Today, I’m sharing how to paint an exterior door and how to update window muntins.

 Here’s a picture of our front doors for reference:

 Ok, now that you have the frame pieces out, you want to measure from left to right on the window frame.
+We are going to turn the vertical bars into new, horizontal bars.
 Use that dimension and then use a hack saw with a metal blade to cut the remaining two aluminum bars to size.
 From there, all you have to do is slip them back in the frame.

-Next up is the fun part!
-You get to paint your door!
-I’d recommend painting the door and frame separate and then, once they are dry, adding the frame back to the door.
-I was going to do it all together until I realized that if I put my frame across my screen in the door then I’d have to be VERY careful not to get paint on my screen.
+I'd recommend painting the door and frame separate and, once they are dry, adding the frame back to the door.
+I was going to do it all together until I realized that if I put my frame across my screen in the door then I'd have to be VERY careful not to get paint on my screen.
 So, save yourself the trouble, just paint the frame and the door separately.
-Also, you definitely want to use exterior door paint (or in general, paint for exteriors!).

-For painting, I used a good exterior primer, a HANDy Craft Tray (which was so perfect for this job) and a small paint brush.
-I brushed the paint on lightly and then let it dry.
+I used a good exterior primer, a HANDy Craft Tray (which was so perfect for this job) and a small paint brush for this project.

 Look (or don’t look – it’s kinda gross) at this close-up!

-After priming, I got to painting.
+After priming, I went for painting the storm door.
 I used an outdoor enamel paint and the same HANDy Craft Tray and brush just like I did with the primer.

 Let the paint dry and attach the storm door grille!
 That’s it!
 I seriously can’t get over the difference this project made for this space.